adrianfurlanc/obsidian-university/Notes/Dataview Plugin.md

 Summary: Turns your vault into a database you can extract certain notes and data from

 ## Uses
-Let's say you had a note to keep track of all your assignments in a note like [[My Assignments]].

 If you were to keep track of all assignments manually, you would have to add a link to each new assignment, or view them all through the backlinks pane.